 Run your organisation from anywhere

 Remote working tools and Cloud infrastructure can deliver value and help charities make the most of their people and resources, no matter when or where they’re working.
-More and more charities are moving their systems to the Cloud, so they can access vital data and business activities any time, knowing the information is secure and up to date.
+More and more not for profit organisations are moving to cloud-based systems, so they can access vital data and business activities any time, knowing the information is secure and up to date.

 There’s no conflict with a culture of hands-on teamwork.
 In fact, Cloud-based online collaboration tools and instant access to data can make it easier and quicker for staff, supporters and partners to work together and make decisions confidently and responsively.
 Digital transformation can bring communication, core activities and information-sharing online, so they’re accessible to everyone, all the time.